BrightChamps Logo

 History of Composite Numbers

-In Ancient Greece, Pythagoreans classified numbers into even, odd, prime, and composite according to the nature of the numbers.
-Around 300 BCE, Euclid introduced the first official explanation for composite numbers.
-He stated that these numbers can be defined as the product of two small numbers.
+In Ancient Greece, the Pythagoreans classified numbers as even, odd, prime, or composite.
+Around 300 BCE, Euclid gave the first clear definition of composite numbers, describing them as numbers that can be expressed as the product of two smaller numbers.

 Professor Greenline from BrightChamps